 Affiliated with the LDS Philadelphia 3rd YSA Ward at 39th & Chestnut

 As a group focused on ministry, the New Spirit of Penn Gospel Choir seeks to spread the word of the Lord through song and help to serve as a catalyst for change in the spiritual lives of those affiliated with the University of Pennsylvania, as well as in the surrounding communities.
-The choir meets twice a week, Mondays and Wednesdays, from 8 to 10 pm in College Hall 200.
+The choir meets twice a week, Mondays and Wednesdays, from 8 to 10 pm in ARCH Auditorium.
 The choir has open rehearsals and auditions are not required!